icopy-site/awesome/docs/awesome/awesome-indie.md

 - **[Bootstrapping Side Projects To Profit by Pieter Levels](https://www.youtube.com/watch?v=m3nb_Qj3mRA)** by [Pieter Levels](https://twitter.com/levelsio)

-  Probably one of the most known indie hackers of the last couple of years talks about how to turn our sideprojects into profitable businesses.
+  Probably one of the most known indie hackers of the last couple of years talks about how to turn our side-projects into profitable businesses.
 Very straight to the point, Pieter always provides a lot of insightful thoughts.
 By the way, don't get fooled by his lifestyle, his success is 500% work.

 - **[Marketing for Minorities](http://businessofsoftware.org/2011/03/hello-ladies-patrick-mckenzie-at-business-of-software-2010-marketing-to-minorities/)** by [Patrick McKenzie](https://twitter.com/patio11?lang=ca)

-  Lightning 7 minute talk by one of the most respected indie developers.
+  Lightning 7-minute talk by one of the most respected indie developers.
 The point Patrick is trying to make, is that solo developers can target way smaller and niche markets which might have low competition and be very profitable from a solo business point of view.

 - **[Talking about CoderPad and business at Dropbox](https://www.youtube.com/watch?v=J8UwcyYT3z0)** by [Vincent Woo](https://twitter.com/fulligin?lang=ca)